cadia-lvl/kaldi-speaker-diarization/README.md

 The recipe assumes you already have a data/train dir with audio files, wav.scp, and segments.
 It uses the files within data/train to create the remaining files needed for speaker diarization.
 The recipe scores through AHC to cluster speakers in an unsupervised manner.

+## Recipe dihard_2018 - v2/

+This recipe is based on the dihard_2018 v1 recipe but only uses the voxceleb1 dataset.
+This uses ivectors.